-Scandal hit the Platters the following year when the band's male members (who were black) were arrested in Cincinnati and accused of having sexual relations with four female minors (three of whom were white).
+Scandal hit the Platters the following year when the band's male members, who were Black, were arrested in Cincinnati and accused of having sexual relations with four female minors, three of whom were White.
 In the racially-divided atmosphere of the time, it was a career-damaging incident.
-Though the Platters were acquitted, much of the public was outraged.
-Following the incident, the band had only one more top-10 single, "Harbor Lights" (1960).
+Though The Platters were acquitted, much of the public was outraged.
+Following the incident, the band had only one more US Top-10 single, "Harbor Lights", which reached #8 in 1960.

-Audiences of all ages reacted enthusiastically to their performances, whether they were performing for a small group or tens of thousands, as they did during the closing ceremonies of the 1996 Olympics.
+The Platters are fondly remembered for their sweet vocal harmonies and intricate melodies.
+In total, they placed twenty-three songs on the Billboard Pop chart between 1955 and 1967.
+Audiences of all ages reacted enthusiastically to their performances, whether they were singing for a small group or tens of thousands, as they did during the closing ceremonies of the 1996 Olympics.